Brian Clarke: 1990s

 Continuing to work collaboratively with leading architects, Clarke started to challenge the traditional containment of stained glass within a frame and fashion entire facades from glass.
-When Future Systems (the architectural practice of Jan Kaplický and Amanda Levete) asked Clarke to help them design The Glass Dune (1992), he proposed an internal ‘skin of art’ for their innovative boomerang-shaped building, which was never realised.
+When Future Systems (the architectural practice of Jan Kaplický and Amanda Levete) asked Clarke to collaborate on The Glass Dune (1992), he proposed an internal ‘skin of art’ for their innovative boomerang-shaped building, which was never realised.
 Collaborating later with expressionist architect Will Alsop on the design of Hôtel du Département des Bouches du Rhône (which became known as Le Grand Bleu), Clarke clad the building in an Yves Klein blue glass.
-A landmark in the city of Marseille, the building is now considered a major work of late 20th century architecture.
+A landmark in the city of Marseille, the building is now considered a major work of late 20th-century architecture.

 Desiring lighter and more expansive fields of glass, Clarke continued searching for new technologies.
 Working with architect Zaha Hadid on a proposal for the Spittelau Viaducts Housing Project, Vienna, he developed a new type of mouth-blown glass, which he christened 'Zaha-Glas'.
-Although this project was never realised, the newly-developed 'Zaha-Glas' was first used architecturally in Clarke's scheme for the ceiling of Pfizer World Headquarters in New York, a landmark architectural art project that connected 42nd and 43rd Streets in Manhattan.
+Although this project was never realised, the newly developed 'Zaha-Glas' was first used architecturally in Clarke's scheme for the ceiling of Pfizer World Headquarters in New York, a landmark architectural art project that connected 42nd and 43rd Streets in Manhattan.
 Working with Foster on the design for the Al Faisaliyah Centre, Riyadh, Saudi Arabia (installed 1999), Clarke abandoned the medieval technology of glass and supportive lead entirely and conceived a novel solution that involved firing a ceramic frit glaze into float glass.
 The new glass had a lightness that matched Norman Foster's High-tech building.
 Clarke, however, continued to use traditional, medieval technologies in other architectural contexts.

 Clarke continued to be active in other mediums in addition to stained glass.
 In 1993, he created the set designs for Paul McCartney's New World Tour (1993); one of the sets was a collage of stained glass through the ages.
-This marked a major endorsement of the medium of stained glass by a modern pop culture icon.
 The following year, Clarke had a joint show with Linda McCartney.
-The exhibition, Collaborations, showed works by both artists and collaborative pieces in which McCartney's photos were silkscreened onto stained glass.
+The exhibition, Collaborations, showed works by both artists and collaborative pieces in which McCartney's photos were silkscreened onto mouth-blown glass using a process of their own devising.